 The following tips are based on information contained in The Complete Carer’s Guide by Bridget McCall and suggestions made by other carers.
-They may help you overcome any tiredness and stress you experience, and enable you to cope mentally and physically with the challenges that caring brings.
+They may help you overcome any tiredness and stress you experience, and enable you to cope mentally and physically with the challenges that being a carer brings.

 - Gather all the information you need to give you support and help you as a carer.
 Your local Parkinson’s association and any carers organisations that operate in your country should be able to advise you on what is available and give you leaflets, booklets and other resources.
 The EPDA also publishes many useful resources on their websites.